amayesingnathan/LabyrinthEngine/README.md

 # Labyrinth #
 Labyrinth is a game engine built for designing and creating 2D games.
 **It was created as a learning experiment** for me to gain understanding about the many aspects of game and game engine development.
 It is still early in development.
+It comes with a work-in-progress editor called *Enigma*.

 So far during development, I have learned a great deal, including but not limited to: